ianfhunter/Enigma/CONTRIBUTING.md

 4. **Add the route** in `src/App.jsx`

-5. **Test thoroughly** - Make sure the game works on different screen sizes and browsers
+5. **Test thoroughly** - Make sure the game works on different screen sizes and browsers.
+Make sure your game always produces solvable problems and where applicable, unique solutions.

 6. **Follow the code style** - Use ESLint, follow React best practices, use CSS Modules